Prioritize incidents in Microsoft 365 Defender

 - Incidents with a specific actor

-Once you have compiled and stored your list of useful filter views as URLs, you can use it to quickly process and prioritize the incidents in your queue and manage them for subsequent assignment and analysis.
+Once you have compiled and stored your list of useful filter views as URLs, use it to quickly process and prioritize the incidents in your queue and manage them for subsequent assignment and analysis.

 Search for incidents